Jurassic Park (franchise): Jurassic World Dominion (2022)

 Filming locations included Canada, England's Pinewood Studios, and the country of Malta.
 Jurassic World Dominion began filming in February 2020, but was put on hiatus several weeks later as a safety precaution due to the COVID-19 pandemic.
 Production later resumed that July, with numerous health precautions in place, including COVID-19 testing and social distancing.
 Filming wrapped four months later.
 Jurassic World Dominion uses more animatronics than the previous films.
 The animatronic dinosaurs were created by John Nolan and his team.
 It is also the second film in the franchise to feature feathered dinosaurs after feathered velociraptors in Jurassic Park III.

-The film is set four years after the events of Fallen Kingdom, with dinosaurs now living alongside humans around the world.
-It follows Owen Grady and Claire Dearing as they embark on a rescue mission, while Alan Grant and Ellie Sattler reunite with Ian Malcolm to expose a conspiracy by the genomics corporation Biosyn, a once rival of the defunct InGen.

 Dominion grossed over $1 billion, becoming the third highest-grossing film of 2022, and the fourth in the franchise to pass the billion-dollar mark.
 It received mixed-to-negative reviews from critics.
 An extended version of Jurassic World Dominion was released on 4K Ultra HD, Blu-ray and DVD on August 16, 2022.
 The extended edition received more favorable reviews and is considered an improvement over the theatrical cut.